Brennall/HFH-SRD/Chapter10.md

 Over the course of a campaign of ACKS, the adventurers will advance from weak-kneed apprentices to mighty heroes and lords.
 The Judge should take into account the reality of level advancement when creating his regional map.

-The easiest way to address level advancement is to design the regional map as a “borderlands” environment.
+The easiest way to address level advancement is to design the regional map as a "borderlands" environment.
 A borderlands provides a built-in structure to explain the gradient of challenges the party faces.
-To build a borderlands, first place a string of border forts, towns, or other settlements running along one axis of the map, about ½ of the way in.
-To the rear of the border forts, place the region’s largest town or settlement.
+To build a borderlands, first place a string of border forts, towns, or other settlements running along one axis of the map, about  1/2  of the way in.
+To the rear of the border forts, place the region's largest town or settlement.
 Beyond the border forts is the wilderness where the majority of the dungeons and lairs will lie.
 The Judge should place these such that the deeper the players travel into the wilderness, the more dangerous it becomes.
 A few areas of higher-than-normal danger can be placed close to the border but in geographically isolated places; for instance, an evil fortress high up on a mountain, or a very deep underground river.

 Finally, place one low-level mega-dungeon close to the border, one mid-level mega-dungeon a moderate distance away, and one murderously hard mega-dungeon on the far side of the map.
 Build the dynamic lairs and wandering encounters such that they are at a mid range of difficulty (5th-9th level range).